-Brazil prison riot: At least 60 dead
+At least 60 die in Brazil prison riot

-(CNN)At least 60 people died in a prison riot in Brazil over the weekend, state-run media reported Monday.
+(CNN)A 17-hour uprising at a prison in Brazil claimed the lives of at least 60 people over the weekend, state-run media reported Monday.

-The 17-hour uprising started Sunday afternoon as part of a rivalry between two criminal organizations at the Anísio Jobim Prison Complex in the city of Manaus, Agencia Brasil reported, citing the country's Public Safety Secretary Sergio Fontes.
+The revolt started Sunday afternoon as part of a rivalry between two criminal organizations at the Anísio Jobim Prison Complex in the city of Manaus, Agencia Brasil reported, citing the country's Public Safety Secretary Sergio Fontes.

-Guards and 74 prisoners were taken hostage, Fontes said.
+Among the hostages were 74 prisoners and an unknown number of prison guards, Fontes said.
 Bodies were thrown over the wall of the complex, and at least six people were decapitated, the news agency reported.

 Authorities said they did not know how many prisoners might have escaped.